Envisioning Future Deep Learning Theories: Some Basic Concepts and Characteristics: Neurashed

 where the sum is over all dependent nodes $f$ of $F$ in the lower level.
 Likewise, let $S_F = 0$ for any non-firing middle-level node $F$.
 For the last-level nodes $F_1, \ldots, F_K$ corresponding to the $K$ classes, let

 be the logit for the $j$th class, where the sum is over all second-last-level dependent nodes $f$ of $F_j$.
 Finally, we predict the probability that this input is in the $j$th class as

-To mimic the iterative characteristic of neural network training, we must be able to update the amplification factors for neurashed during training.
+To mimic the iterative characteristic of neural network training, we must be able to update the amplification factors for neurashed in correspondence with backpropagation in the neural network.
 At initialization, because there is no predictive ability as such for neurashed, we set $\w_F$ and $\eta_{fF}$ to zero, other constants, or random numbers.
-In each backpropagation, a node is firing if it is in the \textit{union} of the feature pathways of all training samples in the mini-batch for computing the gradient.
-We increase the amplification ability of any firing node.
+We assume that a node is firing if it is in the \textit{union} of the feature pathways of all training samples in the mini-batch for computing the gradient.
+In each backpropagation, the neural network can improve its ability to sense features of images in the mini-batch.
+In light of this, we increase the amplification ability of any firing node, thereby facilitating the predictions for samples with similar feature pathways.
+This recognizes the famous adage ``cells that fire together wire together'' from Hebbian learning~\citep{hebb2005organization}.
 Specifically, if a node $F$ is firing in the backpropagation, we update its amplification factor $\w_F$ by letting

 where $g^+$ is an increasing function satisfying $g^+(x) > x$ for all $x \ge 0$.
 The simplest choices include $g^+(x) = ax$ for $a > 1$ and $g^+(x) = x + c$ for $c > 0$.
-The strengthening of firing feature pathways is consistent with a recent analysis of simple hierarchical models~\cite{poggio2020theoretical,allen2020backward}.
+The strengthening of firing feature pathways is consistent with a recent analysis of simple hierarchical models~\citep{poggio2020theoretical,allen2020backward}.
 By contrast, for any node $F$ that is \textit{not} firing in the backpropagation, we decrease its amplification factor by setting

 for an increasing function $g^-$ satisfying $0 \le g^-(x) \le x$; for example, $g^-(x) = bx$ for some $0 < b \le 1$.
-This recognizes regularization techniques such as weight decay, batch normalization~\cite{ioffe2015batch}, layer normalization~\cite{ba2016layer}, and dropout~\cite{srivastava2014dropout} in deep-learning training, which effectively impose certain constraints on the weight parameters~\cite{fang2021layer}.
+This recognizes regularization techniques such as weight decay, batch normalization~\citep{ioffe2015batch}, layer normalization~\citep{ba2016layer}, and dropout~\citep{srivastava2014dropout} in deep-learning training, which effectively impose certain constraints on the weight parameters~\citep{fang2021layer}.
 Update rules $g^+, g^-$ generally vary with respect to nodes and iteration number.
 Likewise, we apply rule $g^+$ to $\eta_{fF}$ when the connected second-last-level node $f$ and last-level node $F$ both fire; otherwise, $g^-$ is applied.
+An illustration is given in Algorithm~\ref{algo}.